Understand Your Faucet

-A leaky faucet is not just annoying: It can also stain your sink or tub and it wastes tons of water.
+A leaky faucet is not just annoying: It can also stain your sink or tub and waste thousands of gallons of water.
 Luckily, a leaky faucet is also easily prevented.
-By choosing a reliable faucet at the outset, you are less likely to encounter problems with your hardware.
-Whether you are planning a remodel, replacing a broken faucet or freshening up the look of your kitchen or bathroom, you should make a decision based on more than looks and price.
-The construction of a faucet determines its reliability.
+Choose a reliable faucet at the outset, so you’ll be less likely to encounter problems with your hardware.
+Whether you are planning a remodel, replacing a broken faucet or freshening up the look of your kitchen or bathroom, make a decision based on more than looks and price.

-Mechanically, there are four types of faucets: compression, cartridge, ball and disc.
-Each of them has different mechanisms for controlling water flow, some which work better than others and some which are more durable.
-All are relatively easy to fix if a washer, seal, O-ring or cartridge needs replacement and starts to leak or drip.
+Mechanically, there are four types of faucets: compression, cartridge, ball, and disc.
+Each has a different mechanism for controlling water flow; some work better than others and some are more durable.
+All are relatively easy to fix if a washer, seal, O-ring, or cartridge needs replacement and starts to leak or drip.
 Find out the details so you can hire a plumber to install the best type for you.

-The other three types of faucets are "washerless."
-Most experts would recommend a washerless variety as a better value as they tend to leak much less than compression faucets.
+The other 3 types of faucets are "washerless."
+Most experts would recommend a washerless variety as better value, because they tend to leak much less than compression faucets.

-A ball faucet, commonly used in kitchen sinks, has a single lever that controls a slotted ball that aligns with the cold and hot water.
-The user controls the water pressure by lifting the lever, which lifts the ball to let the water through.
-The temperature is controlled by moving the lever from side to side.
-This aligns chambers in the ball that mix hot and cold water to control the temperature.
-A ball faucet has many parts and is the leakiest of the washerless faucets.
+A ball faucet, commonly used in kitchen sinks, has a single lever controlling a slotted ball that aligns with the cold and hot water.
+Regulate the water pressure by raising the lever, which lifts the ball to let the water through.
+The temperature is adjusted by moving the lever from side to side.
+This aligns chambers in the ball that mix hot and cold water.
+A ball faucet with its numerous parts is the leakiest of the washerless faucets.

-A cartridge faucet has a hollow metal cartridge that seals the faucet and controls water flow and temperature.
-It can have one or two handles and is typically found in bathrooms and kitchens.
+A cartridge faucet contains a hollow metal cartridge that seals the faucet, controlling water flow and temperature.
+Equipped with either one or two handles, it is typically found in bathrooms and kitchens.
 A single handle works by being pulled up or down to adjust water pressure and moved back and forth to adjust temperature.
-A double-handle cartridge faucet works much like a compression faucet, but is easier to use since you don't have to apply force to turn it off and on.
-Because little pressure is needed, it's better than a compression faucet for young children and people with arthritis.
-The cartridge contains all of the parts that are subject to wear, so a leak or drip is a sign that a cartridge needs to be replaced.
+A double-handle cartridge faucet works much like a compression faucet, but you don't have to apply force to turn it off and on, making it easier for young children and people with arthritis to use.
+The cartridge contains all the parts that are subject to wear, so a leak or drip is a sign that a cartridge needs to be replaced.
 Many manufacturers offer a limited warranty, as the quality of these faucets is generally very good.

 Ceramic Disc Faucet

-Last and certainly not least is the ceramic disc faucet, the latest in faucet technology and the most reliable.
-This faucet controls water flow with two fire-hardened ceramic discs: one stationary and one that moves sideways or up and down.
-The user controls the discs by turning the handles on a double-handle faucet or raising the lever on a single-handle faucet.
-The movement causes a mobile disc to move across a stationary disc.
-By sliding across each other, the discs control both water flow and temperature.
-Disc faucets tend to have a wider body to house the discs, which are located inside a cartridge.
-They are used in kitchens and baths and are considered the most reliable faucet types; the cartridge rarely needs replacement.
-They are the most expensive and often come with lifetime cartridge guarantees.
+Last -- and certainly not least -- is the ceramic disc faucet, the latest in faucet technology and the most reliable.
+This faucet controls water flow and temperature with two fire-hardened ceramic discs: one stationary and one that moves sideways or up and down.
+Regulate the discs by turning the handles on a double-handle faucet or raising the lever on a single-handle faucet.
+The movement causes a mobile disc to move across a second, stationary, disc.
+Disc faucets tend to have a wide body to house the discs, which are located inside a cartridge.
+Used in kitchens and baths, they’re considered the most reliable faucet types; the cartridge rarely needs replacement.
+Not surprisingly, they are also the most expensive and often come with lifetime cartridge guarantees.